-When sending a care package to a loved one overseas, it is important to remember that there are several guidelines and rules that must be followed both from the United States Post Office, but also Customs and the Military.
-Failure to do so, could cause the package to get delayed or even confiscated at customs (or could get your servicemember in trouble)!
+When sending a care package to a servicemember overseas, it is important to remember that there are several guidelines and rules that must be followed both from the United States Post Office, but also Customs and the Military.
+Failure to do so could cause the package to be delayed or even confiscated at customs (or could get your servicemember in trouble)!
 Make sure you aren’t sending any restricted items!

 - Send Soda – again this has a great possibility that it will explode while in transit due to most military planes lacking pressurized cargo areas.

 - Send a restricted item (see below).